networknext/next/docs/source/getting_started.rst

 	export NEXT_CUSTOMER_PRIVATE_KEY=OGivr2IM0k4lCfbM/VZCVK99KkDSCbzi8fzM2WnZCQb7R6k4UHc51+gtNDeWYZdWdkmnENE8WxmsrFguft9ACixOlAB+zjrj

-Now that you have the customer private and public key setup, you should now be able to run the upgraded client and server example and see your session in the portal.
+Now that you have the customer private and public key setup, you should now be able to run the upgraded client and server and see the session show up in the portal.

+IMPORTANT: Make sure to run the server on a public IP address because it will not work if you are behind NAT.

 Congratulations, Network Next is now ready to use! :)